feilipu/z88dk-libraries/diskio_sd/readme.md

-## Introduction to the Z80 FatFS functions
+## Introduction to the Z80 FatFS diskio_sd functions

 FatFs is a generic FAT/exFAT filesystem module for small embedded systems.
 The FatFs module is written in compliance with ANSI C (C89) and completely separated from the disk I/O layer.
 Therefore it is independent of the platform.
 It can be incorporated into small microcontrollers with limited resource, such as 8051, PIC, AVR, ARM, Z80, RX and etc.

-Current source version status is: 0.14, October 14, 2019.<br>
 Compiled using zsdcc version 4.0.0 [r11535](https://sourceforge.net/p/sdcc/code/11535/log/?path=/trunk/sdcc).

 #### Features